-Zhaga's role is to standardize LED light engines and related components such as LED modules, holders and LED drivers.
+Zhaga's role is to standardize components of LED luminaires, including LED light engines, LED modules, LED arrays, holders, electronic control gear (LED drivers) and connectivity fit systems.
 It does this by creating a set of interface specifications, known as Books.

-The lighting industry requires a range of different light-source form factors that are suitable for a range of different applications, which has resulted in a series of Zhaga Books rather than one single specification.
+The lighting industry requires a range of different component form-factors that are suitable for a range of different applications.
+This has resulted in a series of Zhaga Books rather than one single specification.

-In developing new Books, Zhaga looks at the industry's requirements for standardized components, but also avoids the development of too many light sources with arbitrary variations.
+In developing new Books, Zhaga looks at the industry's requirements for standardized components, but also avoids the standardization of too many component form-factors with arbitrary and unnecessary variations.

 Zhaga Books start life as proposals made by Zhaga-member companies.
 Using these proposals, the members work collaboratively to create specifications that serve the lighting industry’s best interests.

 The Zhaga Consortium has adopted a five-step process for developing new Books, as described below.

 Phase 1: Collecting proposals

 At any time, Zhaga members are able to submit proposals new specifications.

 The members study the merits of similar proposals and try to merge them into a single proposal.
 The goal of this phase is to avoid unnecessary and arbitrary variations.

 A Work Group adopts the merged proposal and writes a draft specification.
 Members build prototypes and verify interchangeability.
 The testing and certification procedure is put in place.
 At the end of this phase, the members vote to approve the new Book.